 RLA Dessert Reception

-This reception kicking off the Rising Leaders in Aerospace
+This reception kicked off the Rising Leaders in Aerospace

-events is a perfect opportunity for young leaders to mingle with others that
+events and was a perfect opportunity for young leaders to mingle with others that

 that will be participating at Propulsion and Energy as an attendee, presenter,

 Rising Leaders of Aerospace Leadership Exchange/Speed Mentoring

 Senior members of corporations

 and AIAA took time to meet with the Rising Leaders in Aerospace

 participants and share their experiences in a speed mentoring session.
 Mentors included: